How To Find Hardware Specifications On Linux - OSTechNix

 There are plenty of tools available to find hardware specifications on Linux systems.
-Here, I have listed four most commonly used tools to get almost all hardware (and software) details of a Linux system.
+Here, I have listed a few most commonly used tools to get almost all hardware (and software) details of a Linux system.
 Good thing is these tools comes pre-installed by default on some Linux distributions.
-I tested these tools on Ubuntu 18.04 LTS desktop, however they should work on other Linux distros as well.
+I tested these tools on Ubuntu desktop, however they should work on other Linux distros as well.

 1. LSHW